mendix/docs/content/apidocs-mxsdk/apidocs/property-types-pluggable-widgets.md

 ### 4.5 Object{#object}

-The object property allows to create an arbitrary list of properties.
+The object property type allows to create an arbitrary list of properties.

 #### 4.5.1 XML Attributes